rajeev8008/Secure-Enterprise-Rag-System/README.md

 Detailed artifacts are available in the [retrieval benchmark report](benchmark/report_optimized.md) and [Ragas report](evaluation/report_optimized.md).

-### Resume-readiness condition

-Do not use final resume claims about the hybrid retrieval implementation until the GitHub repository contains verified evidence for every item below:

-- Qdrant named dense and sparse vectors
-- BM25 sparse encoding
-- RRF fusion
-- A 100+ query benchmark and its results
-- 200+ executable automated tests
-- Recalculated metrics after the hybrid-search migration

 ## Local setup

 Requirements: Python 3.12 and PostgreSQL.
 Configure `.env` before running migrations; the example local database port is `5433`.